GCUGrayArea/delicious-lotus/docs/memory/progress.md

 - None currently.

 ### Resolved
+- ✅ **500 Error on Generation** (2025-11-22) - Fixed by implementing explicit 503 error for missing keys (instead of silent fallback) and re-enabling video generation.
 - ✅ **Generation Stuck in Processing** (2025-11-22) - Fixed by correcting Replicate resolution parameter (`*` vs `x`) and adding self-healing logic.
 - ✅ **Missing Real-time Updates** (2025-11-22) - Fixed by ensuring webhook handler broadcasts to `generation:{id}` channel.
 - ✅ **Empty History List** (2025-11-22) - Fixed by merging in-memory and database results in `list_generations`.